 “I thought my skin might come off with the wetsuit.
 Waiting to jump into the water was incredibly nerve-wracking.
 It took all my courage just to get the suit on and take that giant stride into the ocean.
 But I did it”

 “It was a therapy in itself!
 The water was my friend again, and it helped my skin redevelop.”
 He’s now fully immersed – quite literally – back into that watery world and is aiming to qualify in 2019 as a PADI course director.

 Jamie is aware of the huge distance he has come since that fateful day back in the plane crash and solo flight.

 “I had an ambition to learn to fly, so I went out to Florida to complete a course.
 I was eventually allowed to fly solo, but one day an engine fire breached the cockpit at an altitude of 1,000ft.

 As I made a concerted effort to bring the plane down, I sustained the burns.
 I had two or three dark years after that and underwent 61 surgeries."

-Jamie sustained horrific third-degree burns over 60 per cent of his body and was hospitalised with a 5% chance of survival..
+Jamie sustained horrific third-degree burns over 60 per cent of his body and was hospitalised with a 5% chance of survival.
 He spent six months in intensive care in the United States in an induced coma.
-Following repatriation to the UK Jamie was hospitalised for a further 18 months.
+As a result of his extreme burns and his life hanging in the balance, he endured renal failure, internal injuries, kidney dialysis, as well as pneumonia and septicaemia.
+Jamie was hospitalised for a further 18 months in the UK.

 ”Blesma played a big part in Jamie’s journey back into the water: a trip to the Red Sea with the Association helped reaffirm his love of diving, and he has since helped out on some of the Association’s diving trips.